 - If you like wandering, you’ll prefere Puerto Nariño.

 If you want to search for wild animals and live like an adventurer, you will have to get away from Leticia and Puerto Nariño.

 It’s up to you whether you prefer to select a few activities separately, go on an expedition for several days or stay in an ecolodge lost in the middle of the jungle.

 - Kayaking on the Amazon: This was my favorite experience.
 If the Amazon is high, you can slalom between vines and trees.

-- Dolphin Watching: There are pink dolphins in the Amazon.
+- Dolphin Watching: There are pink and gray dolphins in the Amazon.
 Get on a small boat and search for them.
 Lake Tarapoto (near Puerto Nariño) is the most famous site.

 - Piranha fishing: With your fishing rod, try to catch your evening meal.
 You will have more success when the river is low.

 - Sleep in an indigenous community: The comfort will be spartan, but it is a good way to discover a lifestyle very different from ours.
 Go with a guide to socialize more easily.
 These communities are located along the Amazon river.
 The most accessible are Santa Sofia, Mocagua, San Martín and San Juan de Atacuari.